 DevOps (development and operations) is a collection of tools and technologies combined to carry out various business processes.
 It aims to bridge the gap between two of the most significant departments in any IT organization, the development department, and the operations department.
 This blog will help you get an overview of the numerous concepts that play a significant role in defining DevOps.
 Check out the following fundamental topics of DevOps discussed below:

-Before devops came into the limelight, our traditional ol’ IT had two separate teams in a organization – the Development team and the Operations team.
+Before DevOps came into the limelight, IT had two separate teams in an organization – the Development team and the Operations team.

 The development team worked on the software, developing it and making sure that the code worked perfectly.
-After hours of hardwork and a lot of trial and error, the team releases a code which has to be executed by the Operations team which is responsible for the release and operation of the code.
+After hours of hard work and a lot of trial and error, the team releases a code that has to be executed by the Operations team which is responsible for the release and operation of the code.